 Technological advances have affected Muslims no less than the rest of the world.
 There are now Muslim talk radio shows, television shows that tell specifically Islamic stories, and online editions of the Qur’an and Hadith....
 Read more about Muslim Media

 Halal ("permitted" in Arabic) refers to Islamic dietary restrictions.
-Along with proscribing what not to eat (haram or forbidden in Arabic), halal requires minimal suffering and the pronouncement of the name of God during the slaughter of an animal.
-Halal food items and restaurants are increasingly accessible around the country.
-When options are limited, Muslims will sometimes eat Kosher food due to some similarities between Muslim and Jewish dietary rules....
+Along with proscribing what not to eat (haram or “forbidden” in Arabic), halal requires minimal suffering and the pronouncement of the name of God during the slaughter of an animal.
+Though halal food items and restaurants were limited early on, today they have become a staple on the American culinary map.
+The variety of halal ethnic cuisines reflects the diversity of the American Muslim community. ...
 Read more about Halal Food